jetsetnofuture/Image-Search/README.md

 A simple React app that uses the Unsplash API to display images that matches the search term

 ## How to Use
-* In the CLI, run "npm run dev".
-The main page will be located on "localhost:3000"
+* In the CLI, run "npm run start".
+The main page will be located on "localhost:3000" or a similar available port.
 * Enter the image serach term in the box and hit Enter to display the Unsplash images

 ## Things I Learned